Fannolo/monolith-exercise-react-app/README.md

 - _EUR_ column contains the final balance for any transactions in GBP
 - _Last Activity_ contains the date of the last transaction for the given user

 ## Assumptions

 - A user can have multiple transactions.
 - A user can have transactions in multiple currencies.
 - There are no duplicated transactions.
 Two transactions with the same timestamp for the same user are 2 distinct transactions.
 - We assume the currencies are limited to: GBP, EUR, USD.
+- We assume that the balance is calculated from with the same currency.

 **Please write down any other assumptions you need to make to continue the exercise.**

 ## Notes

 - We expect you to compute the main balance processing logic without the help of any dedicated third party libraries, but you can leverage any general purpose tools (e.g. [lodash](https://lodash.com/) or [decimal.js](https://mikemcl.github.io/decimal.js/)).
 - You can use specialized libraries for any other aspect functional to the task (e.g. UI components, testing libraries).
 - You'll have to make network requests, but use whatever API or library you're familiar with.
 Loading indicators and HTTP mocks are nice-to-haves.